rapidsai/rapidsmpf/docs/source/background/streaming-engine.md

 > execution on fixed size input data that we process piece by piece because
 > it does not all fit in GPU memory at once, or we want to leverage multi-GPU
 > parallelism and task launch pipelining.
 >
 > This contrasts with "streaming analytics" or "event stream processing"
-> where online queries are run on continously arriving data.
+> where online queries are run on continuously arriving data.

 ## Concepts